IVF Success Rates

 How to interpret these results:

-How do these success rates compare to live birth rates?
+How do clinical pregnancy success rates compare to live birth rates?

-The figures used in the table above represent clinical pregnancies, which are usually defined as when foetal heartbeats are seen by ultrasound.
-There is always a miscarriage rate which means that the live birth rate will always be lower than the clinical pregnancy rate.
-The table refers to fresh transfers only, which means that pregnancies from frozen embryos transferred in future cycles are not included.
+The figures used in the first table above represent clinical pregnancies, which are usually defined as when foetal heartbeats are seen by ultrasound.
+There is always a miscarriage rate which means that the live birth rates, as shown in the second table, will usually be lower than the clinical pregnancy rate.
+Our own results show no decline between pregnancy and live birth for certain age groups, this is simply because of the small numbers involved and we would always, regrettably, expect a decline when looking at larger numbers.
+The tables refers to fresh transfers only, which means that pregnancies from frozen embryos transferred in future cycles are not included.

 Why is this time frame presented?

 Live birth rates take time to collate.
 Pregnancies last around 9 months and then a year’s data is normally collated together.
-For this reason the latest national figures available from the HFEA are for 2014.
-Concept Fertility built and opened its new facility in April 2015.
-Therefore we have compared our most recent clinical pregnancy rates, since we started using this laboratory, with the latest available equivalent national data.
+For this reason the latest national figures take a little longer to become available.

 How does Concept Fertility rank against other fertility clinics?

 It is worth noting what the HFEA (the fertility sector regulator) publishes: “it is not meaningful to directly compare clinics’ success rates” and “the majority of clinics perform around the national average”.
 We believe that our pregnancy statistics stack up very well against the national equivalents, especially as we do not operate a restrictive patient-selection or treatment-selection policy.
+The tables above show fantastic results for our clinic in some categories and poorer ones in others, this is also almost certainly a peculiarity caused by the small number of cycles involved and the best forecast for the result from any future cycle would be that it would be similar to the national average.
 Read on to know a little more about how the statistics are compiled:

 Pregnancy / live birth statistics are affected by a clinic’s patient selection policy.